Read 3-D point cloud from PLY or PCD file

-File name, specified as a character vector.
+File name, specified as a character vector or a string scalar.
 The input file type must be a PLY or a PCD format file.

 The polygon (PLY) file format , also known as the Stanford triangle format stores three-dimensional data from 3-D scanners.
 It is a format for storing graphical objects that are described as a collection of polygons.
 A PLY file consists of a header, followed by a list of vertices and then, a list of polygons.
 The header specifies how many vertices and polygons are in the file.
 It also states what properties are associated with each vertex, such as (x,y,z) coordinates, normals, and color.
 The file format has two sub-formats: an ASCII representation and a binary version for compact storage and for rapid saving and loading.
 The header of both ASCII and binary files is ASCII text.
 Only the numeric data that follows the header is different between the two versions.
 See The PLY Format for details on the contents of a PLY file.